 suggested by Dubin, became the big hit from the show and Dubin and Lane were both credited.

 In 1946, another great collaboration between Lane and E.Y.
 Harburg took place, when the pair turned out the score for “Finian’s Rainbow,” which resulted in eight songs of the total of 11, including “How Are Things in Glocca Morra” and “Old Devil Moon,” becoming major hits and long-living standards.

 Soon after the triumph of “Finian’s Rainbow,” yet another successful collaboration took shape, this time with Alan Jay Lerner, in a score for the Fred Astaire and Jane Powell movie hit, “Royal Wedding,” which also produced Lane’s second Oscar nomination, for the song “Too Late Now.”

 In addition to his many songwriting projects, Lane also took on a new assignment in 1957, that of president of The American Guild of Authors and Composers, an organization dedicated to supporting and furthering the interests of songwriters.
 He served in the post for 10 terms and in 1966, the Guild, in appreciation for his service on behalf of his fellow songwriters, bestowed upon him its first Sigmund Romberg Award.
 Lane was especially pleased by the honor, since it came to him as an expression of his peers.

 In 1963, the Lane and Lerner team was reactivated, this time producing another memorable score, for the show “On a Clear Day You Can See Forever,” which won the team a Grammy for best original cast album.
-Now in his third term as an ASCAP board member, Lane was a Songwriters’ Hall of Fame inductee in 1971.
+Lane was a Songwriters Hall of Fame inductee in 1972.